takafumi-shiraogawa/Hornussen/docs/code.md

 # Usage

-Code structure of Fleche is described.
+Code structure of Hornussen is described.
 This document is being updated.

 <br/>